fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-7.md

 # Writing Unit Tests Part 7: Writing the Tests

 ## In this Section
-In this section of the tutorial, you will write tests that make use of the helper functions youwrote in the last section of the tutorial.
+In this section of the tutorial, you will write tests that make use of the helper functions you wrote in the last section of the tutorial.

 ## Preface